-The aim of WORD Day is to first raise awareness of rheumatic diseases in children and young people, while informing children and young people, parents, healthcare professionals, teachers, and the general public about the importance of early diagnosis, and a quick referral to specialist paediatric rheumatologists.
+The aim of WORD Day is to first raise awareness of all the different kinds of rheumatic diseases in children and young people, while informing children and young people, parents, healthcare professionals, teachers, and the general public about the importance of early diagnosis, and a quick referral to specialist paediatric rheumatologists.
 It is anticipated that awareness will have a ripple effect on all levels of practitioners who come in contact with these children and young people, improving the level of treatment they receive and their prognosis worldwide.

 About paediatric rheumatic diseases

 Paediatric or juvenile rheumatic diseases are a group of long-term, chronic inflammatory conditions of the musculoskeletal system.
 They are often unknown, not only to the general public, but even to some healthcare professionals.
 These conditions range from the relatively common to the extremely rare, including: Juvenile Idiopathic Arthritis (JIA), of which there are several subtypes; Juvenile Systemic Lupus Erythematosus (jSLE); Juvenile Dermatomyositis (JDM); Scleroderma; autoinflammatory diseases such as Familial Mediterranean Fever (FMF); Rheumatic fever; Kawasaki disease, fibromyalgia and many more.
 Many of these illnesses are chronic, which means that they persist for many years or indefinitely, and need to be managed appropriately to minimise their effect on quality of life – now, and into the future.